 "Anyone who is a real Steps fan knows the kind of music I like, and they know I would be much happier standing still!"

 Claire Richards is trading in the armography and glitterballs associated with Steps for a string section and classic Diane Warren songwriting with her first solo album My Wildest Dreams.
-First teased back in June this year, the collection is released on November 2.
+First teased back in June 2018, the collection is released on February 1.

 Sitting down with Claire at her Sony label headquarters, the 41-year-old admits to being apprehensive about stepping out solo in her forties, but if the reaction to her lead single On My Own is anything to go by, she needn't worry.
 A defiant mid-tempo ballad not unlike Rachel Platten's Fight Song or The Greatest Showman's This Is Me by Keala Settle, the defiant anthem perfectly reflects Richards in our interview with her; she knows what she wants, what her fans want, and most importantly, who she is.